HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/VideoVista/README.md

 <font size=2><div align='center' >  [[📖 arXiv Paper(Coming Soon)](https://github.com/HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/tree/master/VideoVista)] [[📊 Dataset ](https://huggingface.co/datasets/Uni-MoE/VideoVista)] </div></font>

+If you like our project, please consider giving us a star ⭐ on GitHub to stay updated with the latest developments.

 ---
 ## 🔥 News
 **`2024.06.11`** 🚀 We release VideoVista, A Versatile Benchmark for Video Understanding and Reasoning.
+You can download it from [hugging face](https://huggingface.co/datasets/Uni-MoE/VideoVista).

 ## 🌟 VideoVista Overview